iaincollins/iaincollins/README.md

 <img src="https://user-images.githubusercontent.com/595695/136657786-ec1f4db5-433b-41d0-b276-50469e3e9cb0.png" width="150" align="left">

-Designed to fill a gap in tooling in Google Lighthouse and Google's own Stuctured Data Testing Tool, by providing an extendible command line tool and API that includes out of the box support for checking both Schema.org entities and social media markup.
+Designed to fill a gap in tooling in Google Lighthouse and Google's own Structured Data Testing Tool, by providing an extendible command line tool and API that includes out of the box support for checking both Schema.org entities and social media markup.

-This tool is useful for any website but especially useful for news and media organizations as ensuring markup quality can have a significant impact on taffic coming from Google News and Google Discover as well as organic traffic.
+This tool is useful for any website but especially useful for news and media organizations as ensuring markup quality can have a significant impact on traffic coming from Google News and Google Discover as well as organic traffic.

 ## 🛠 [Table to JSON](https://www.npmjs.com/package/tabletojson)

 _Library and command line tool to extract data from webpages._

-A library useful for data scraping, origionally created to support work on civic tech and data journalism.
+A library useful for data scraping, originally created to support work on civic tech and data journalism.

 [Table to JSON is used by dozens of other packages](https://www.npmjs.com/browse/depended/tabletojson), in other higher level scraper libraries and in projects to track a wide range of things from COVID-19 data to TV shows, news and weather to class times for students.
 Table to JSON is now maintained by [@maugenst](https://github.com/maugenst).